-CCNY engages in collaborative working in partnership with the other Yorkshire and the Humber forces to deliver a number of specific services on a regional basis.
-The governance for this regional programme of activity was via a Joint Police Authority Committee (JPAC) until 22 November 2012 when a Regional Collaboration Board was constituted in accordance with the Heads of Agreement up to 31 August 2013.
-The administration of activities was via the Regional Programme Team, including the financial administration of regional budgets, which was led by the Police and Crime Commissioner for West Yorkshire Police (WYPCC).
+CCNY engages in collaborative working in partnership with the other Yorkshire and the Humber forces (YATH) to deliver a number of specific services on a regional basis.
+The governance for this regional programme of activity is via a Regional Collaboration Board, constituted in accordance with the Heads of Agreement.
+Up to 31 August 2013, the administration of activities was via the Regional Programme Team, including the financial administration of regional budgets, which was led by the Police and Crime Commissioner for West Yorkshire Police (WYPCC).